fponticelli/tempots/apps/docs/pages/components.md

 ---
 # Build your own Renderables or Components

-A reusable Renderable or Component can be either exported as constant value of a function.
+A reusable Renderable or Component can be exported as either a constant value or a function.

 ```ts
 const Logo = html.div(attr.class('logo'), html.img(attr.src('logo.png')))
 ```

 In this example, `Logo` is a reusable component.
-The content of the component does not change, it is always the same.
-It is still reusable because it does not generate new DOM unless it is `render`ed and it can be applied multiple times in different locations because it is not exclusive to a single application.
+The content of the component remains the same; it doesn’t change.
+However, it is still reusable because it doesn’t generate a new DOM unless it is `render`ed.
+It can be applied multiple times in different locations, making it versatile across applications.

 Using a capitalized name for your component is a common convention to indicate that it is a component.

-You can take it a step further and have a component that is still constant and reusable but has dynamic content.
+You can create a component that is still constant and reusable but has dynamic content.

 ```ts
 const UserView = Async(fetchUser(), (user) => html.div(user.name))